oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

  ```
  After creating a cluster, `doctl` adds a configuration context to kubectl and makes it active, so start monitoring your cluster right away with k9s.
 But fist, some tweaks to the Kubernetes descriptors are required.

-Digital Ocean latest and default Kubernetes version at the moment of writing this tutorial is 1.22.8.
-For the `store-mongodb` deployment to work in Digital Ocean, the property `Service.spec.publishNotReadyAddresses `, instead of the annotation `service.alpha.kubernetes.io/tolerate-unready-endpoints`, as it was deprecated in [release 1.11](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.11.md#kubernetes-111-release-notes).
-For some reason, the generated spec worked in the local minikube deployment with a newer Kubernetes version, but not in Digital Ocean.
+DigitalOcean latest and default Kubernetes version at the moment of writing this tutorial is 1.22.8.
+For the `store-mongodb` deployment to work in DigitalOcean, the property `Service.spec.publishNotReadyAddresses `, instead of the annotation `service.alpha.kubernetes.io/tolerate-unready-endpoints`, as it was deprecated in [release 1.11](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.11.md#kubernetes-111-release-notes).
+For some reason, the generated spec worked in the local minikube deployment with a newer Kubernetes version, but not in DigitalOcean.

 In the k8s folder, edit `store-mongodb.yml` and add the `publishNotReadyAddresses: true` property to the `spec`: